Restorative Work

 We are working together to foster healing and reconciliation for those in our church body affected by these events, to continue the ministry of the gospel in our community, and to guard against future failures among church leadership and staff.

-While this sin itself initially caused significant hurt within the body of the church, our efforts to heal and move forward from it have uncovered preexisting differences of understanding about our identity and direction as a church that had been previously unrealized.
-As these differences have arisen, the work of plotting steps forward has proven more difficult than we first realized, and yet it also provides us the opportunity grow together in our understanding of who we are as a church and what God is calling us do in our community.
+While this sin itself initially caused significant hurt within the body of the church, our efforts to heal and move forward from it have uncovered preexisting differences of understanding about our identity and direction as a church that were previously unrealized.
+As these differences have arisen, the work of plotting steps forward has proven more difficult than we first anticipated, and yet it also provides us the opportunity grow together in our understanding of who we are as a church and what God is calling us do in our community.
 We recognize the difficulty this work will entail as it requires us to be gracious and patient, to deny ourselves as we submit to one another in love.
 And yet at the same time we are hopeful and excited for the ways God will use this work to glorify Jesus among his church and advance the mission of his Kingdom here in our city.

 Work with IBL